bazjo/RS41_Decoding/README.md

 So here are steps two and four in our decoding chain.

-Step 2.
+2/.
 Check for sign changes that correspond to the bitate of the sonde and find out whether the recieved data matches the known preamble or header.
 If that is the case, get the raw data for the rest of the frame and start processing it.

-Step 4.
+4/.
 Transpose the bitwise little-endian to a bitwise big-endian.

-Step 5.
+5/.
 Descramble the frame by xor-ing it with the known pseudorandom sequence.

 # RS41 Frame Format